chubas/planloop/.spec/README.md

 ## Validation Process
 Each code change is validated against the relevant specifications, receiving a score based on alignment.
 The goal is to maintain scores above 70% for all changes.

+## Reverse Indexing
+The `relevant_files` metadata allows for reverse indexing, making it easier to find which specifications relate to changed files.
+When validating changes, the system will automatically identify specs that reference the modified files.